 According to the Douglas County Assessor, there were not enough commercial properties by subclass to apply any significant market trending.
-As noted, there were only 72 commercial and industrial sales for Douglas County that were qualified for this analysis.
-We again regressed the commercial/industrial sale ratios across the 24-month sale period, with the following results:
+As noted, there were only 53 commercial and industrial sales for Douglas County that occurred during the 18-month sale period, although a total of 70 sales were used during the 24-month period prior to June 30, 2004.
+As with the residential sale ratio analysis, we regressed the commercial/industrial sale ratios across the 24-month period prior to June 30, 2004, with the following results: